-We stayed at the Canalta Lodge, a hipster-style chalet with wood beams.
-Amenities include a complimentary Deluxe breakfast, outdoor hot tubs, sauna, coffee shop, community firepits and even a Glacier Plunge tub.
+My daughter and I stayed at the Canalta Lodge, a hipster-style chalet with wood beams.
+Amenities include a complimentary Deluxe breakfast, outdoor hot tubs, sauna, coffee shop, community firepits, and even a Glacier Plunge tub.
 You can also rent bikes, store your skis, and bring your pet along.

 A stroll and dinner in town

-The evening we arrived, we had dinner at the Bison Restaurant and Terrace, an upstairs farm to table eatery with a view of the nearby peaks.
+The evening we arrived, we had dinner at the Bison Restaurant and Terrace, an upstairs farm to table eatery with a view of the breathtaking alpine peaks that rise above the town.
 We shared a plate of Bison Ribeye along with their Rocket Salad.
-After all the hiking we did during our trip, we were hungry and the bison was cooked to perfection!
+After all the hiking we did on our visit to the Canadian Rockies, we were hungry and the bison was cooked to perfection!
 Can we say YUM?

-We also stopped at Kate King Jewellery, which features vibrational rocks and gems that help you harmonize and empower your spirit.
-Our saleslady was quite intuitive and helped us pick out a few key rocks to improve various aspects of our lives.
-I bought a Citrine, Nephrite Jade, Lemurian Golden Healer and Green Aventurine.
-My goal is more prosperity.
-I sure hope they work!
+We also stopped at Kate King Jewellery, a gem and crystal shop that features vibrational rocks that are said to help you harmonize and empower your spirit.
+Our saleslady was quite intuitive and helped us pick out just the right ones to add to my collection at home.

 A quick exploration of Banff

-The next morning, we took a long walk to see what we could of Banff before we had to leave for the airport.
+The next morning, we took a long walk to see as much as we could of Banff before we had to leave for the airport.

 Cascades of Time Gardens